Iran court takes a u-turn after protester goes on hunger strike against death sentence

 The police had arrested Noor Mohammadzadeh, aged 25, on October 4 and two months later, he was sentenced to death after being charged with “waging war against God”.
 He had allegedly set a garbage bin on fire and attempted to break a highway guardrail in Tehran.

-The accusations were rejected by him, as he claimed that the authorities had forced him to confess his crime.
+The accusations were rejected by him, as he claimed that the authorities had forced him to confess to the crime.
 Protesting against his trial, he sat on a hunger strike two weeks ago.

 ALSO READ| As Iran's anti-hijab protests cross the 100 days mark, let's take a look at some of the key moments

-Two protesters have been already executed by Iran after they were held in the demonstrations that swept the nation in September against the death of Kurdish Iranian woman Mahsa Amini in police custody after she was detained by the morality police for failing to follow the Islamic dress code for women.
+Two protesters have been already executed by Iran after they were held for demonstrations that swept the nation against the death of Kurdish Iranian woman Mahsa Amini in police custody in September after she was detained by the morality police for failing to follow the Islamic dress code for women.

 Amnesty International has stated that the authorities in Iran have announced the death penalty for at least 26 other protesters.